 When I was young, I loved the poems of Jack Perlutsky.
 Just about everything he did, I ate it up, particularly themed collections like The Dragons are Singing Tonight.
 But when the school librarian brought it to my attention that he’d done a book solely on monsters and things that go bump in the night, I was elated.
 I still have vivid memories of this book, even though I haven’t read it in well over twenty years.
 In particular, “The Ghoul” is a poem that always stood out as evoking an incredible sense of dread.

 I shouldn’t include books that are virtually impossible for people to go back and read, but I’m going to anyway.
 Sorry.
 As a kid obsessed with horror fiction and a Halloween fan, these were so important.
 I did a book report on The Old Myers Place in fourth grade—much to my teacher’s disappointment.
 They required little to no knowledge of the films, though I knew the series by heart at that point anyway.
 Though they each fell into the trap of teen YA fiction, they were standalone Michael Myers stories that were occasionally creepy and shockingly gory at times.

 The Bailey School Kids

 I read these books almost as rapidly as I read Goosebumps, even though most of them left me disappointed, because I always started out absolutely sure that this time the teacher/coach/delivery man would actually turn out to be a monster.
-I think at one point they did have a teacher turn out to be a vampire, but for the most part it was a bait-and-switch just like Scooby Doo.
-I still loved it anyway.
+I think, at one point, they did have a teacher turn out to be a vampire, but for the most part it was a bait-and-switch, just like Scooby Doo.
+I still loved it.
 We always thought that people at our school might secretly be witches or mummies, so it played into the childhood need to immediately judge others based on first impressions… wait, that can’t be right.
 These books had to have had a better message than that.
-Regardless, they were fun and funny and definitely easy to get into for youngsters cautiously dipping their toes into the genre.
+Regardless, they were fun and funny and definitely easy to get into for youngsters cautiously dipping their toes into the world of the macabre.